ZahidulZIJ/Joy-s-bookstore-project/README.md

 Key Features:

-   1. Book Listing:
+    Book Listing:

-        🔹 Displays a tabular list of books with columns for ID, Title, Author, ISBN, Stock, Price, and Actions.
+        Displays a tabular list of books with columns for ID, Title, Author, ISBN, Stock, Price, and Actions.

-        🔹 Each row represents a unique book entry in the inventory.
+        Each row represents a unique book entry in the inventory.

-    2.Search Functionality:
+    Search Functionality:

-        🔹 A search bar allows users to filter books by keywords such as title or author for quicker access to specific records.
+        A search bar allows users to filter books by keywords such as title or author for quicker access to specific records.

-    3. CRUD Operations:
+    CRUD Operations:

-        🔹View: View full details of a book.
+        View: View full details of a book.

-        🔹Edit: Modify book details such as title, author, stock, or price.
+        Edit: Modify book details such as title, author, stock, or price.

-        🔹Delete: Remove a book from the system.
+        Delete: Remove a book from the system.

-    4. Add New Book:
+    Add New Book:

-       🔹A “New Book” button enables the addition of new entries into the inventory.
+        A “New Book” button enables the addition of new entries into the inventory.

-    5. Pagination:
+    Pagination:

-       🔹The table supports pagination, displaying 20 entries per page.
+        The table supports pagination, displaying 20 entries per page.

-       🔹Navigation controls allow users to move between pages easily, with current page highlighted.
+        Navigation controls allow users to move between pages easily, with current page highlighted.

-6.User Interface:
+User Interface:

-       🔹Clean and modern UI with a responsive design.
+    Clean and modern UI with a responsive design.

-       🔹Color-coded action buttons for clarity (e.g., green for “View”, blue for “Edit”, red for “Delete”).
+    Color-coded action buttons for clarity (e.g., green for “View”, blue for “Edit”, red for “Delete”).

-       🔹Data is well-organized in a readable tabular format.
+    Data is well-organized in a readable tabular format.

-7.Technology Stack (Assumed):
+Technology Stack (Assumed):

-       🔹 Frontend: HTML/CSS, JavaScript, possibly React or another JS framework.
+    Frontend: HTML/CSS, JavaScript, possibly React or another JS framework.

-       🔹Backend: Could be implemented with Node.js, Python (Django/Flask), PHP, or similar.
+    Backend: Could be implemented with Node.js, Python (Django/Flask), PHP, or similar.

-       🔹 Database: Likely uses a relational database such as MySQL or PostgreSQL to store book data.
+    Database: Likely uses a relational database such as MySQL or PostgreSQL to store book data.

-8.Use Cases:
+Use Cases:

-       🔹Bookstore managers maintaining inventory.
+    Bookstore managers maintaining inventory.

-       🔹Librarians cataloging and tracking book availability.
+    Librarians cataloging and tracking book availability.

-       🔹Online book selling platforms managing product listings
+    Online book selling platforms managing product listings